MikeBeller/janet-benchmarksgame/README.md

 Make sure you have a LTO-compiled Janet installed if you want best performance. (see above).

+Create a benchmark configuration in benchmark_runs/benchname.jdn, or use one of the existing ones.
+E.g. bench_pylua.jdn as follows:

-You also need a lua and a python in your path installed as "lua" and "python".
+(You also need a lua and a python in your path installed as "lua" and "python" for this benchmark.)

 ```
 jpm deps
-janet runbench.janet >bench.log  # this takes like 15 minutes! tail -f to monitor
+janet runbench.janet benchmark_runs/bench_pylua.jdn >t1 2>benchmark_runs/bench_pylua.csv
 ```

+You can monitor the timings by tailing the .csv file, and all the general output (to look for uncaught errors for example) by tailing t1.

 To recreate the graphs you need jupyter notebook installed, with numpy, pandas, matplotlib.
-Just rerun all the sells in summary.ipynb.
+Just rerun all the cells in summary.ipynb.

 ## Ideas for Improving Janet Performance